sebastien-plutniak/archeofrag.gui/README.md

 # Data input

-Either load the example data set (refitting data from the Liang Abu rock shelter, Borneo) or upload your data.
-Use the menu on the left to upload your edges and nodes data as CSV files.
+Either load one of the example data sets or upload your own data.
+Use the menu on the left to upload your 'relation' and 'fragments' data as CSV files.

 * The relation table must have a row for each refitting relationship, and two columns containing the identifiers of the two fragments.
 * The fragments table must have a row for each fragment, the first column contains the fragments identifiers and the second column contains their layer.